slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Self awareness is the ability to pause your mind.
 It reduces the gap between who we are and who we think we are.

+> *'The best mirror is an old friend.' -- George Herbert*

+> *'Weeds are flowers too, once you get to know them.' -- A.A.
+Milne*

 > *'The things we see every day are the things we never see at all.' -- G.K.
 Chesterton*

-> *'Weeds are flowers too, once you get to know them.' -- A.A.
-Milne*

-> *'The best mirror is an old friend.' -- George Herbert*

 ### How to grow self awareness?

 > *'People who can't laugh at themselves will always be outwitted by people who can.' -- T. K. Coleman*

 Do you know anyone who doesn’t have any blind spots?
-Then why would you be any different?
+So why would you be different?
-We should always question our assumptions: “What if I’m wrong about this?”.

 Professionals ask questions.
 Amateurs make statements.
 Closed-minded people focus more on being understood than on understanding others.
 They don’t want their ideas challenged and are typically frustrated that they can’t get the other person to agree with them.
 Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to [listen](/chapter_2_groups.md#on-communication) the other person’s views.

+Question your assumptions: “What if I’m wrong about this?”.